JoeClos/silent-canvas/README.md

 ## A minimalistic photography portfolio built with React, Vite, TypeScript, and Sass.

-Here’s a glimpse of what the Photography Portfolio app looks like:
+📸 Here’s a glimpse of what the **Photography Portfolio** app looks like:

 ![Landing page](/public/assets/landing-page.png)